What to Do When Your Parents Don’t Support Your Goals

 Their comments didn’t faze me since I had already made up my mind, and I wasn’t looking for approval.
 I told them that I knew what I was doing (I did), that I wasn’t sharing my plans with them for their approval, but to inform them.
 At the same time, I understood their concerns regarding financial stability, which I had already factored into my business plan.

-Similarly, when I told them my decisions to become vegetarian, to travel around the world, among other plans, they would disapprove vehemently at first.
+Similarly, when I told them about my plan to travel around the world, to switch to a different diet, among other plans, they would disapprove vehemently at first.
 But after a while of pushing forward, asserting myself, and moving forward with my goal, they would come to accept them.

 So what do you do when your parents don’t support your goals?
 If you have unsupportive parents, here are my 9 tips: